-Black cohosh plant has been used for women's health issues for many years.
-Some say that it was first discovered by Native Americans who used in for contraception, then passed on their knowledge of the plant to early Pilgrims that colonized early America.
-Cohosh is no longer recommended for contraception because it does not effectively prevent conception though.
-A fetus can still begin to develop, but the chances of miscarrying it increase.
-However, the plant can be used for women who are pregnant in some other ways though.
-The idea that cohosh is used depends on its variety.
+Black cohosh plant used for women's health issues for many years; Some say it discovered by Native Americans who used in for contraception, then passed on their knowledge of the plant to early Pilgrims that colonized early America.
+Cohosh is no longer recommended for contraception because it does not effectively prevent conception, though.
+A fetus can still begin to develop, but the chances of miscarrying it increases.
+However, the plant can be used for women who are pregnant in some other ways, though.
+The idea that cohosh uses depends on its variety.
 One type is called black cohosh, and the other is called blue cohosh.
 Though they are two separate species, they work in conjunction with each other very well.
 Some herbalists also combine them with penny-royal, which is a highly aromatic mint.
 Blue cohosh is an herb best suited to women who have not yet reached menopause.
 It tones the uterus and eases menstrual cramps.
-It is also useful for endometriosis and cervical dysplasia that affect the ability of a woman to conceive a child.
-Black cohosh acts similarly to estrogen supplements, so it is recommended for women who are struggling with the symptoms of menopause.
+It is also useful for endometriosis and cervical dysplasia that affects the ability of a woman to conceive a child.
+Black cohosh acts similarly to estrogen supplements; recommended for women who are struggling with the symptoms of menopause.
 It alleviates hot flashes and mood swings very efficiently.
 Sometimes, both kinds of cohosh are used simultaneously in the last week of pregnancy to strengthen the uterus, so giving birth to the baby will be less painful.
-With any herbal remedy, caution should be used when combining them with other types of herbs or medications.
-Cohosh should not be taken if a woman is already using prescription strength estrogen supplements because it could increase the estrogen in the body too much.
+With any herbal remedy, caution used when combining them with other types of herbs or medications.
 Also, cohosh should not be taken if a woman is breastfeeding because it could affect her supply of milk.
 It is also not recommended for a woman who has not reached at least 40 weeks of pregnancy because it could cause premature labor.
 The plant grows to about 2 feet in height and has left of a distinct shape.
 The leaves are green and come in a pointed oval shape.
 Therefore this provides a lovely plant to see.
 The plant is usually found in forests and gardens and often likes to grow in these environments.
-This plant usually benefits the most by growing in areas that have adequate rainfall, sunlight and quality soil.
+This plant usually benefits the most by growing in areas that have adequate rainfall, sunlight, and quality soil.

-On your part.
-Talk to your doctor before starting this and also consider the medications that you currently are taking and any allergies you may have.
+On your part- Talk to your doctor before starting this and also consider the medications that you currently are taking and any allergies you may have.
 This herbal medicine may prove to be very valuable to the medical community, but many studies need to be completed for physicians and pharmacists to be confident when recommending it as a supplement.
 The black cohosh plant is excellent for any yard.
 Plus it is adaptable to different soil types.
 So it can survive and grow just about anywhere.
 It is a white plant with something that kind of looks like little white pearls.
 Then there is also little white things on it that look like small trees.
 It is a lovely plant that I'm sure you will love.
-As far as landscaping for the plant, it can be used in some ways.
-The plant can be a great addition to any garden along with providing a lovely decoration for a properties front yard as well.
-Black Cohosh is a close relative to the buttercup and daffodil family.
-This perennial has a small bloom which is white and look similar to a feather.
-The leaves are bushy and full.
+As far as landscaping for the plant used in some ways; The plant can be a great addition to any garden along with providing a lovely decoration for a properties front yard as well.
+Black Cohosh is a close relative to the buttercup and daffodil family; This perennial has a small white bloom and look similar to a feather; The leaves are bushy and full.
 The blooming season is June and July.
 This perennial is quite tall and can reach heights up to 8 feet tall.
 The Black Cohosh is increasingly getting more popular because of its many herbal treatments.
 The Black Cohosh makes a great addition to any home or landscape.